June 6 is a Code Orange Action Day for Particulates. More Info

 Eligible community environmental projects must mitigate pollution, enhance the environment, or create recreational opportunities.

-Grant awards are determined by the DNREC Secretary based on recommendations from the Community Involvement Advisory Council.
+Grant awards are determined by the DNREC Secretary with input from the Community Involvement Advisory Council.